 - House: The episode "Nine to Five" shows Cuddy and her boyfriend having (at his insistence) sex for anywhere from one to a whopping two minutes.

 - Buffy the Vampire Slayer.
 Faith can't resist getting in a snarky line upon meeting Xander's new girlfriend.
-(Xander was a virgin when Faith slept with him, so was rather inexperienced).
+(Xander was a virgin when Faith slept with him so was rather inexperienced, and Slayers are also considered something of a Sex Goddess, so she should really cut him some slack).

 Anya: We were going to light a bunch of candles and have sex near them.